ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

       Simulator::Destroy();
   }

-At first, don't forget to enable checksum computations, which are required by the *OFSwitch13* module.
-After creating host and switch nodes, the user is responsible for connect the hosts and switches to create the desired network topology.
+After creating host and switch nodes, the user is responsible for connecting the hosts and switches to create the desired network topology.
 Using CSMA links for these connections is mandatory.
 Note that ``CsmaNetDevices`` created and installed into switch node will be later configured as switch ports.
 After connecting hosts and switches, it's time to create a controller node and configure the OpenFlow network.
-The
-``OFSwitch13InternalHelper`` can be used to configure an OpenFlow network domain with internal controller application.
+The ``OFSwitch13InternalHelper`` can be used to configure an OpenFlow network domain with internal controller application.
 The ``InstallController()`` method configures the controller node with a default OpenFlow learning controller application.
 The ``InstallSwitch()`` method installs the OpenFlow datapath into switch node and configures the switch ports.
 In the end, it's mandatory to call the ``CreateOpenFlowChannels()`` method to create the connections and start the communication between switches and controllers.